How to Clear System Data on Mac

 System Data appears whether you have a MacBook or iMac, and it covers each of the following:

-How to check system storage on Mac?
+How to check system storage on Mac

-You can find system storage on Mac very easily.
+You can identify system storage on Mac very easily.
 The process is identical to checking other categories of memory on your computer, such as macOS and Photos.
+Here are the steps to check your Mac’s system storage:

 1. Go to the Apple logo in the top left-hand corner and select System Settings.